Negra Li

 Negra Li (born Liliane de Carvalho, São Paulo, September 17, 1979) is a Brazilian singer, actress and dancer.
 She was one of the lead actresses in the 2006 musical drama film Antônia.

-In 2016 Negra Li released a single called "Sunshine" featuring her husband Jr. Dread, the song was written and produced by Jamaican producer Adrian "Donsome" Hanson for Donsome Records.
+In 2016 Negra Li released a single called "Sunshine" featuring her husband Jr. Dread.
+The song was written and produced by Jamaican producer Adrian "Donsome" Hanson for Donsome Records.

-In 2022, she performed cosplayed as a peacock in the reality singing competition The Masked Singer Brasil.
+In 2022, she performed, cosplaying as a peacock in the reality singing competition The Masked Singer Brasil.